douglasgreen/duolingo/esperanto/vocab.md

 - the pajamas - la piĵamo
 - the pants - la pantalono
 - the pasta - la paŝtaĵo
-- the phone - la telefono
+- the phone; the telephone - la telefono
-- the photograph - la foto
+- the photo; the photograph - la foto
-- the photo - la foto
 - the pig - la porko
 - the pineapple - la ananaso
 - the pizza - la pico